 Jerry has experience in arable and mixed farming having run the family farm in Devon for 25 years.
 The farm was initially a dairy farm eventually converting to organic and being run as a beef, sheep and arable unit.
 At the same time, he converted a range of farm buildings into a holiday cottage complex, was chairman of a local farmer owned co-op grain store and became involved in the grain supply chain nationally.

 His role as Senior farming Advisor involves advice to organic farmers and farms looking at organic conversion and the adoption of agroecological practices.
 He coordinates a range of Innovative Farmers trials as well as being involved in FABulous farmers, and other European projects.
 He has also advised farmers as part of the DEFRA funded Future Farming Resilience project.

 Steve Ashworth, Director, PKF Francis Clark

 Though a tax specialist by trade, Steve’s foodie reputation was cemented in 2013 when he won the title of Best Dish at the South West Chef of the Year competition and was 2018 Somerset Life Food and Drink Hero.
-He's also a Board member of Feeding Bristol, Bristol Food Union and Food Connections, an Ambassador for Hospitality Action and judges for Taste of the West, Guild of Fine Food and the Western Daily Press.
+He's also a Board member of Feeding Bristol, an Ambassador for Hospitality Action and judges for Taste of the West and Guild of Fine Food.